okfn/okfn.github.com/blog/_posts/2016-03-25-make-vs-tuttle.md

 ---
 layout: post
- author: {Alexandre Bonnasseau}
+author: Alexandre Bonnasseau
 username: lexman
- title: {Tools for datapackages : make vs tuttle}
+title: "Tools for datapackages : make vs tuttle"
 ---

 When crafting data from some other data, like packaging public data, using the good tools can really ease development process and reliability of the data.